Rahulgorithm/ATM-/README.md

-# ATM Transaction and Balance.
+# ATM Transaction and Balance check.